astral-sh/uv/docs/configuration/indexes.md

 The default index is always treated as lowest priority, regardless of its position in the list of indexes.

-Index names many only contain alphanumeric characters, dashes, underscores, and periods, and must be valid ASCII.
+Index names may only contain alphanumeric characters, dashes, underscores, and periods, and must be valid ASCII.

 ## Pinning a package to an index